 Developing goals together helps to clearly illustrate shared priorities and objectives.
-According to a recent Gartner study, only 20% of organizations involve teams in goal-setting activities.
+According to a study from Gartner, only 20% of organizations involve teams in goal-setting activities.
 Co-creation of goals encourages stakeholder buy-in because they will have active involvement in the establishment of those objectives and visibility into critical tasks.
 If all team members have a shared dedication to goals, it becomes easier to meet those stated objectives and creates a team mindset.
 If people feel they are part of the process, especially in setting goals, they will work hard to ensure the team’s success.

 3. Identify how the collective team will provide value.